Quick Study: Women and Epilepsy

 Julien Hébert, MD(CM), MSc (Medical Lead)

-Neurologist & Epileptologist, Toronto Western Hospital (UHN)
+Neurologist & Epileptologist, University Health Network (UHN)

 Kyle Goldberger, MD, FRCPC, CSCN (EEG) (Medical Lead)